Generalised representations as q-connections in integral $p$-adic Hodge theory: Introduction

 \begin{remark} We prove Theorem \ref{thm_intro_q} in greater generality than only for $A_\inf^\bx(R)$: the results in Section~\ref{section_q_connections} are established in a general framework for q-de Rham cohomology which applies in particular if $A_\inf$ is replaced by a flat q-PD pair over $\bb Z_p[[q-1]]$.
 The precise axiomatic hypotheses may be found in Remark~\ref{remark_q_via_deformation}, while a comparison to Bhatt--Scholze's framed q-PD pairs is discussed in Remark \ref{examples_qBK}.

 Many of the arguments of Section \ref{section_prismatic_crystals} relating crystals, stratifications, and modules with q-connection or q-Higgs fields seem to work in a similar degree of generality, though we have not checked all the details.
-In the context of derived prismatic cohomology we refer to forthcoming work of Z.~Mao for more general results.
-Meanwhile, in the q-crystalline context, see the recent paper of A.~Chatzistamatiou~\cite{Chatzistamatiou2020}.
-See Remark \ref{remark_general_prisms_base} for further discussion.
+In the context of derived prismatic cohomology we refer to forthcoming work of Z.~Mao \cite{Mao2021} for more general results.
+Meanwhile, in the q-crystalline context, see the papers of A.~Chatzistamatiou~\cite{Chatzistamatiou2020} and K.~Li \cite{Li2021}.
+See Remark \ref{remark_general_prisms_base} for further discussion and references.

 \end{remark}

 Section \ref{section_crystalline} explores generalised representations and connections over crystalline period rings, in particular an analogue of Faltings' associatedness.
 In order to work with geometric Galois representations independently of the framing, we phrase the results in terms of $\res R$ rather than $R_\infty$.
 Letting $\CR(R/A_\sub{crys})$ denote the category of locally finite free crystals on the big crystalline site of $R/A_\crys$, evaluation defines a functor (the target being defined similarly to Definition \ref{definition_intro_gen_rep}), and we say that a crystal $\cal F\in \CR(R/A_\crys)$ is {\em associated} to some $M\in \Rep^\mu_\Delta(A_\inf(\res R))$ if there is an isomorphism $\ev_{A_\crys(\res R)}(\cal F)\cong M\otimes_{A_\inf(\res R)}A_\crys(\res R)$ in $\Rep^\mu_\Delta(A_\crys(\res R))$.
 The main goal of Section \ref{section_crystalline} is the following, stating in particular that $\cal F$ is uniquely determined by $M$ by the chosen isomorphism: